 What is Pfeiffer syndrome?

-Pfeiffer syndrome, also known as acrocephalosyndactyly Type V, is a genetic disorder characterized by the anomalies of the skull, face and limbs.
-Gene mutations are responsible for causing the early fusion of the skull, hand and feet bones.
+Pfeiffer syndrome, also known as acrocephalosyndactyly Type V, is a genetic disorder characterized by the anomalies of the skull, face, and limbs.
+Gene mutations are responsible for causing the early fusion of the skull, hand, and foot bones.
 Craniofacial differences are similar to those seen in Apert syndrome.

 Individuals with Pfieffer syndrome typically have the following conditions:

-• Midface hypoplasia: decreased growth of the midface.
-This causes a crescent moon or sunken facial appearance with depressed nasal bridge and beak nose.
+- Midface hypoplasia: decreased growth of the midface.
+This causes a crescent moon or sunken facial appearance with a depressed nasal bridge and beak nose.
 Decreased growth of the central face can contribute to obstructive sleep apnea and airway concerns.

-• Broad thumb and great toe: differences of these digits are the hallmark of the syndrome
+- Broad thumb and great toe: differences in these digits are the hallmark of the syndrome

 There are three types of Pfeiffer syndrome, each with varying degrees of severity.
 Children with type 2 and 3 typically have nervous system issues; children with type 2 may also present with a cloverleaf-shaped head.
 Appearance can vary depending on if your child is mildly or more severely affected.